veggiespam/ImageLocationScanner/README.md

 	the same type.
 Thus more than one GPS location can appear.
 The ILS software displays all that are detected.
 * What types of image files are scanned, why don't you scan type X
-  - Currently, ILS scans: "jpeg", "jpg", "png", "tiff", "heif", "gif" extensions and mime types
+  - Currently, ILS scans: "jpeg", "jpg", "png", "heif" extensions and mime types
-  - ILS could possibly find leaks in "raw" or "psd" (Photoshop), but those files 1) are generally not displayed in-line on a browser and 2) can be huge and would start slowing down Burp
+  - ILS could possibly find leaks in "raw" or "psd" (Photoshop), but those files 1) are generally not displayed in-line on a browser and 2) can be huge and would start slowing down Burp - but Burp is already reading them.
+TBD.
+  - We generally don't see embedded leakage data in "gif", so we don't scan those.
 * I see GPS location and altitude, but where is the speed, bearing, reference data, etc
   - We decided to not display all the GPS data, simply the location and altitude.
+Submit a patch if you need all GPS info.
 * You missed the serial number for Camera Type X
 	- Could be true.
-This information exposure list was built by manually looking through all Exif tags available in MDE.
+This information exposure list was built by manually looking through all "Makernote" tags available in MDE.
 If something new was added, then ILS needs to also account for it.
 File a bug report [on GitHub](https://github.com/veggiespam/ImageLocationScanner/issues) and we will update in a future release.